Pauline de Ahna: Biography

 In 1897, the couple's only child, their son Franz, was born.
 After this, de Ahna no longer performed in operas, but continued to sing in concerts of Lieder with her husband as pianist.
 In 1904 they gave one such concert at Carnegie Hall in New York City, and also gave performances at concert halls in Boston, Chicago, Cleveland, Pittsburgh, and Washington D.C.
 In 1906, the couple purchased a block of land at Garmisch-Partenkirchen and had a villa (Strauss Villa) built there with the down payments from the publisher Adolph Fürstner for Richard's opera Salome.
 They both resided there for most of the rest of their lives, with the exception of time spent at a property they owned nearer Vienna, and some time spent in Switzerland directly after World War II.
 De Ahna outlived her husband, but only by eight months, dying in Garmisch-Partenkirchen in May 1950.

 De Ahna was famous for being eccentric, snobbish, ill-tempered and outspoken.
 Strauss described her as "very complex, very feminine, a little perverse, a little coquettish, never like herself, at every minute different from how she had been a moment before".
 However, the marriage was happy and she was a great source of inspiration to her husband in works up to and including the Four Last Songs.
 In particular, Strauss portrayed de Ahna both as the hero's companion in Ein Heldenleben and in several sections of Symphonia Domestica.
 Strauss's opera Intermezzo (Dresden, 1924) provides a thinly veiled portrait of their marriage, and Strauss credited his wife's voice as a muse for the roles of Salome and the Countess Madeleine in Capriccio.

 The singer Eleonore de Ahna was her aunt.

 Legacy

-She was the subject of the one-woman show Die Frau im Schatten by Dame Gwyneth Jones.
+She was the subject of the one-woman show Die Frau im Schatten, performed by Dame Gwyneth Jones at the 2004 Strauss Festival in Garmisch-Partenkirchen.